-2018 was another relatively good year for the District and it is in excellent shape to meet its future financial demands.
-The District's total net position decreased from the prior year by \$22,546 or 1.51%.
-This was primarily a result of a continued trend of total of expenses being greater than the total of revenues.
+2019 was another relatively good year for the District and it is in excellent shape to meet its future financial demands.
+The District's total net position decreased from the prior year by \$83,206 or 5.65%.
+This was primarily a result of an increase in net pension liability and related deferred inflows of resources.
 The analysis below focuses on the District's net position (Table I) and changes in net position (Table 2) during the year.